A moisturizer that hydrates your dry areas and doesn’t exacerbate your oily ones does exist. Read on below to learn how to find it.

 With combo skin, it’s all about balance, so you want to look for a formula that features multitasking ingredients that efficiently hydrate without overdoing it and offer additional benefits that target concerns associated with acne-prone and oily skin.

 Snail mucin is a good ingredient to look for since it’s hydrating, yet promotes cell turnover and is calming, which is beneficial for breakout-prone areas.
-The SMD Cosmetics Saromae Snail Secretion Cream contains 62% snail mucin extract and has a deceivingly lightweight texture that works as a moisturizer for combination skin types or as a serum for dryer skin types.
+The Missha Super Aqua Cell Renew Snail Cream contains 70% snail mucin extract and has a deceivingly lightweight texture that works as a moisturizer for combination skin types or as a serum for dryer skin types.

-Other options are: The Goodal Green Tangerine Moist Cream ($28) lightly yet effectively hydrates and balances skin with Jeju sea water and brightens with green tangerine (also from Jeju Island in Korea) for a lit-from-within glow.
-The Enature Squeeze Green Watery Gel Cream ($28) contains avocado oil capsules to deliver the perfect amount of moisture to oily and combination skin types, as well as birch juice to maintain a positive oil-moisture balance.
+Other options are: The Klairs Fundamental Water Gel Cream lightly yet effectively hydrates and balances skin with Jeju green tea water and smooths with panthenol for a lit-from-within glow.
+The Enature Squeeze Green Watery Gel Cream contains avocado oil capsules to deliver the perfect amount of moisture to oily and combination skin types, as well as birch juice to maintain a positive oil-moisture balance.

 Time of Year